Adult sideline behavior has become such an issue in youth sports that people are turning to science

 | 4 min read

 My daughter’s soccer league called it “Silent Saturday.”

 On that designated day, we parents were instructed to be quiet.
 No cheering.
 No shouting.
 Just applauding if the team scored a goal or made a good move.

 The league couched the request as an opportunity for players to make decisions and moves on their own during the game, right or wrong, without parental interference.
-But it also came amid reports of increasing bad behavior by parents — not necessarily in our league but across the country, from parents running onto the field and interfering with a game to punching a referee.
+But it also came amid reports of increasing bad behavior by parents — not necessarily in our youth soccer league but across the country, from parents running onto the field and interfering with a game to punching a referee.

 It’s concerning.
 How we as parents behave on the sidelines influences how much our child enjoys competing.
 When we’re supportive, it motivates them and encourages them to keep playing.
 When we’re too critical, or act inappropriately, we place unnecessary pressure on them or make them feel anxious — and that, studies show, can drive them to quit.

 So what is a parent to do?

 Ask the kids, for one.